Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-06.md

 Copy this repo above.
 It contains a single HTML file.
 You will add a stylesheet that styles the contents of this file.

-The HTML file contains a range of typical elements that you will see on any web site.
+The HTML file contains a range of typical elements that you will see on any website.
 The stylesheet you create should style these things so they look better than the default styles!

 What's in the markup?